 How Homeowners Can Keep Even Cooler

 Unlike renters, there are a few additional steps that you can take to beat the heat come summer:

-And, thanks to an increasing reliance on electricity, those bills are expected to rise 20-50% over the next several decades.
-Basically, learning to pull the plug on your AC usage will only prove to serve you better over time.
+And, thanks to an increasing reliance on electricity, those bills are expected to rise.
+Learning to pull the plug on your AC usage will only prove to serve you better over time.

 If you do need to use your air conditioner, try to rethink how cool is cool enough.
 Turning up the thermostat just a few degrees can save significant energy and money.
 Want to be a super saver?
 Use fans to keep the air moving in occupied rooms, and you can nudge the thermostat up another degree or two.